mohitmv/blog/_posts/2021-11-23-Dangerous_use_of_gtest_expect_macro.md

 Note that in case of ASSERT_TRUE, there is indeed an escape path (see `return;` in `ASSERT_TRUE`).
 Hence compiler cannot trim ASSERT_TRUE at compile time, because there exists a path that goes through ASSERT_TRUE and doesn't have UB in it.

+Learn in depth about [Undefined Behaviour](https://mohitmv.github.io/blog/Cpp-Undefined-Behaviour-101/) and their danger.